About us

 • Jody Nelson

 Love and care for community and the land power Jody’s dedication and authenticity in her work for transformative change.
-Jody translates that care directly into her support for community - through her leadership in food-based initiatives, her farm, her writing, and her work with Impact Organizations of Nova Scotia (IONS).
-Jody currently leads IONS’ learning and engagement, and stewards decolonizing of organizational ways of working.
+Jody translates that care directly into her support for community - through her leadership in food-based initiatives, her farm, her writing, and her work as a consultant for the community sector.
+Jody operates Misewa Collaborators, guiding deep change; supporting organzations to get unstuck on their personal change journeys.
 Jody is Cree-Metis from Northern Alberta, but now stewards farmland on Hunter’s Mountain, Unama’ki (Cape Breton).

 • Rachael Robertson